AnnaLink22/AnnaLink22/README.md

 Hi, I’m Anna! 👩🏼

-I'm looking for a remote job in a multicultural company 🌏
+I'm looking for my first job in IT 💻

 I’m interested in travelling and languages 🇷🇺🇺🇸🇨🇳